Loginistaken/Contractor-Coin/Whitepaper.md

     Assisted by: GitHub Co-Pilot AI

-    Thanks to: the open-source community, blockchain pioneers, and cryptographic researchers
+    Acknowledgments to: The open-source community, blockchain innovators, and cryptographic researchers for their ongoing contributions.